iterative/dvc.org/content/docs/command-reference/commit.md

   reproduce the whole pipeline.
 If you're sure no pipeline results would change, use `dvc commit` to force update the `dvc.lock` or `.dvc` files and cache.

-- Sometimes we execute a stage (either writing `dvc.yaml` manually and using `dvc repro`, or with `dvc run`) but later notice that output(s) which already exist in workspace are missing in `dvc.yaml`.
+- Sometimes we have executed a stage (either by writing `dvc.yaml` manually and using `dvc repro`, or with `dvc run`), and later notice that output(s) which already exist in workspace are missing in `dvc.yaml`.
 We can [add missing outputs to an existing stage](/docs/user-guide/how-to/add-output-to-stage) without having to execute it again.
 Use `dvc commit` to update the `dvc.lock` file and save outputs to the cache.